 Spriggina floundersi is an extinct segmented organism from the Ediacaran period (635 - 542 Mya).
 It grew up to 60mm in length and was one of the earliest complex multi-cellular organisms to appear on Earth.
 It has become one of the most keenly studied organisms from this period.

-Spriggina is of great interest to palaeontology because it combines a number of key evolutionary traits.
-These include: bilateral symmetry (disputed), a "head" and a "tail", motility, the suggestion of a mouth and digestive tract and possible light sensitive buds on its horseshoe shaped head which has similarities to the trilobite cephalon.
+Spriggina is of great interest to palaeontology because it appears to combine a number of key evolutionary traits.
+These include: bilateral symmetry, a "head" and a "tail", motility, the suggestion of a mouth and digestive tract and possible light sensitive buds on its horseshoe shaped head - which has similarities to the trilobite cephalon.
 So was it a stem-arthropod?